criticalmaps/criticalmaps-ios/.github/pull_request_template.md

+## Thank you for your contribution!

-One or two sentences _why_ this PR was made, and optionally what it adds/changes…
+Please add one or two sentences _why_ this PR was made, and optionally what it adds/changes…

 ## Checklist